Symbols, Sigils and Signs of Magic

 The following magic symbols are the ones most widely used during the European revival of the "Old Religion," witchcraft or Wicca, in the spells of that era.
 There have been numerous additions to and subtractions from the list over the years, but for the sake of authenticity, the following symbols are a fair representation.

-Magic symbols are often referred to as sigils.
+Magic symbols are often referred to as sigils and their meanings are important in the practice of the magical arts.
 The word sigil stems from the Latin sigilum meaning seal.
 Sigils or Siglia or sigla are symbols that have been created for a specific magickal purpose and are used to form a glyph, composed of a variety of symbols or concepts which carry intent and inherent iconic meaning.
 Through iconography, emblems, symbols, and the symbolism of tattoos, the ankh, glyphs, and the Sigilia common in Jewish mysticism and Kabbalistic magic have been, for the most part, successfully decoded.

 The Goat of Mendes